Listen to the article

 It is no news that with people spending more and more of their time on digital platforms, gaining the attention and -more so- trust of these digital users has over the years evolved into an increasingly competitive model in which users are monetized through ads.

-According to data gathered in the Hootsuite-We are Social 2021 report, 47.4 percent of the population mostly in the 18-44 age range uses social media for about three hours daily on average, ranging from YouTube and Facebook as the most consumed followed by WhatsApp, Instagram, Facebook messenger, Twitter and Tiktok.
+According to data gathered in the Hootsuite-We are Social 2021 report, 47.4 percent of the population mostly in the 18-44 age range uses social media for about three hours daily on average, with YouTube and Facebook as the most consumed followed by WhatsApp, Instagram, Facebook messenger, Twitter and Tiktok.

 80.7 percent of internet users aged 16 to 64 are using Facebook, the social media platform that has maintained its position as the top used social media app for the world and for Egyptians, showing how it continues to integrate deeply into consumer behavior.